-The primary purpose of the Master Plan is to upgrade and enhance park facilities forfamilyfriendly, uses and gathering places in the Kakaako Makai Parks.
+The primary purpose of the Master Plan is to provide park facilities that serve as the backdrop for sustainable, family-friendly, active uses and gathering places within the Kakaako Makai Parks.
 Specific objectives include:

-- Incorporate the Guiding Principles of the 2011 Kakaako Makai Conceptual Master Plan (2011 Conceptual Plan) - Activate the park with family-friendly outdoor recreational activities that draw people to the park without fear for personal safety. - Create spaces that encourage lively uses and quality outdoor experiences that are akin to the world's best urban parks. - Plan for uses that sustain themselves financially and provide revenues to support park operations and maintenance without compromising public access to recreational space. - Propose a phased approach to implementation of the Master Plan elements that is logical with respect to current needs; cost; public health, safety, and welfare; infrastructure availability; environmental impacts; and, population growth.
+- Incorporate the Guiding Principles of the 2011 Kakaako Makai Conceptual Master Plan (2011 Conceptual Plan) - Activate the park with family-friendly outdoor recreational activities that draw people to the park without fear for personal safety. - Create spaces that encourage lively uses and quality outdoor experiences that are akin to the world's best urban parks. - Plan for uses that sustain themselves financially and provide revenues to support park operations and maintenance without compromising access to recreational space. - Propose a phased approach to development of the Master Plan elements that is logical with respect to current needs; cost; public health, safety, and welfare; infrastructure availability; environmental impacts; and, population growth.